Diabetes-Related Foot Ulcers Affecting Feet and Toes

 Symptoms

-Ingrown toenails may initially present themselves as a minor discomfort, but they may progress into an infection in the skin without proper treatment.
+Ingrown toenails can become painful if they are not treated properly.
 For more information about ingrown toenails, contact Darron Barrus, DPM of Shelby Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Ingrown Toenails